 MUSI1023.
-Materials and structures of music This course develops students' conceptual and perceptual understanding of the basic materials and structures of music, including rhythm and meter, intervals and scales, modes and keys, as well as melody, harmony, and contrapuntal practices.
+Materials and structures of music

+This course develops students' conceptual and perceptual understanding of the basic materials and structures of music, including rhythm and meter, intervals and scales, modes and keys, as well as melody, harmony, and contrapuntal practices.
 The course integrates ear training with the analysis of a wide array of musical examples.
 Students completing this course are expected to have established a clear and solid understanding of the rudiments of music, and be able to make practical demonstrations of this knowledge.
 The course will serve as a thorough review of aural and theoretical skills necessary for those intending to major or minor in music.
 It is also available as an elective to students in other departments who seek a solid foundation in music fundamentals.

 Assessment: 100% coursework.

-Levels 2000 and 3000 Courses All Level 2000 courses can be taken in either the second or third year, except MUSI2037, MUSI2047 and MUSI2066, which are for students in their second year of study only.
-All Level 3000 courses can only be taken in the third year.
-MUSI2009.
-Topics in Asian music history Selected topics in the history of Asian musical cultures will be examined.
-Assessment: 100% coursework.
+Level 2000 Courses Except for the three introductory courses MUSI2010, MUSI2070, and MUSI2071, all Level 2000 courses are advanced courses.
+Introductory courses are normally taken within the second year.
+Advanced courses may be taken in either the second or third year, except MUSI2047 and MUSI2066, which are for students in their second year of study only.
 MUSI2010.
 Music of China This course presents the essential features of the music of China, its role in Chinese culture and history, and its position in world music.
 Subjects will include the qin and other musical instruments, theatrical genres such as kunqu, Peking opera and Cantonese opera, narrative songs such as Peking drum song, Suzhou tanci, and Cantonese nanyin, folk songs, and music in Confucian, Buddhist, and Taoist rituals.
 The course aims not only to introduce students to traditional Chinese music, but also to explore the nature of Chinese culture through its musical practices.
 Important works of Chinese music will be introduced, as well as issues such as change/stasis, politics/aesthetics, theory/practice, literati/masses, professional/amateur, ritual/entertainment, home-grown/foreign-influenced, and Han/Minority.
 The course is offered in alternate years with MUSI2029 Chinese music history.
 Assessment: 100% coursework.
 MUSI2015.
 Popular music: from Cantopop to techno This course covers a wide variety of popular musics ranging from the latest trends in the global market to locally produced music such as Hong Kong's Cantopop.
 The course surveys the development of key genres of popular music, in particular, those from the United States, such as blues, country, rock and roll, Motown, soul, hard rock, disco, hardcore, heavy metal, grunge, techno, and rap.
-In addition, the course examines themes and concepts that can be applied to the serious study of popular music is defined, produced, disseminated, and consumed across the world.
+In addition, the course examines themes and concepts that can be applied to the serious study of popular musics beyond those discussed.
+These themes and concepts concern the ways in which popular music is defined, produced, disseminated, and consumed across the world.
 Students will learn the basic critical tools to examine popular music from a scholarly perspective.
 Lectures are augmented with videos, film slides, and recordings.
 Assessment: 100% coursework.